javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 ## Pause and look around

-In our example, `hello()` is called during the page load, so the easiest way to activate debugger -- is to reload the page.
+In our example, `hello()` is called during the page load, so the easiest way to activate the debugger is to reload the page.
 So let's press `key:F5` (Windows, Linux) or `key:Cmd+R` (Mac).

 As the breakpoint is set, the execution pauses at the 4th line:

 ![](chrome-sources-debugger-pause.png)

-Please open the informational dropdowns to the right (labelled with arrows).
+Please open the informational dropdowns to the right (labeled with arrows).
 They allow you to examine the current code state:

 1. **`Watch` -- shows current values for any expressions.**